rose413/ai201-project2-fitfindr-starter/planning.md

      "I'll give Claude my Tool 1 spec (inputs, return value, failure mode) and ask it to implement search_listings() using load_listings() from the data loader — then test it against 3 queries before trusting it" is a plan. -->
-- search_listings: I will give Claude the Tool 1 spec from this document and ask it to implement the function in Python using load_listings() from utils/data_loader.py.
+- **search_listings:** I will give Claude the Tool 1 spec from this document and ask it to implement the function in Python using `load_listings()` from `utils/data_loader.py`.
 Before trusting it, I will verify the code properly filters by description, size, and max_price, and I will test it against 3 specific queries (including one guaranteed to fail to test the empty return list).
-- suggest_outfit: I will give Claude the Tool 2 spec and the schema from data/wardrobe_schema.json.
+- **suggest_outfit:** I will give Claude the Tool 2 spec and the schema from `data/wardrobe_schema.json`.
 I will ask it to write a prompt-based function using the Groq LLM to generate the style advice.
-I will verify it by testing it once with get_example_wardrobe() and once with get_empty_wardrobe() to ensure the error handling works.
+I will verify this by **writing a dedicated test script (`test_suggest_outfit.py`)** that programmatically executes the function against both `get_example_wardrobe()` and `get_empty_wardrobe()`, using assertions to ensure it returns valid advice in success states and gracefully triggers the intended error response when the wardrobe is empty.
-- create_fit_card: I will give Claude the Tool 3 spec and ask it to write a Groq LLM call that formats the outputs of Tool 1 and 2 into a social media caption.
-I will verify it by checking that the output tone is casual and doesn't sound like a robotic product description.
+- **create_fit_card:** I will give Claude the Tool 3 spec and ask it to write a Groq LLM call that formats the outputs of Tool 1 and 2 into a social media caption.
+I will verify this by **writing an automated evaluation test (`test_fit_card.py`)** that passes multiple distinct inputs to the function.
+The script will programmatically assert that the generated fit cards are non-identical for different inputs (ensuring variety) and log the text output so I can audit it to ensure the tone remains casual.

 **Milestone 3 — Individual tool implementations:**
+- **search_listings:** Loads all listings via `load_listings()`, filters by `max_price` (inclusive) and `size` (case-insensitive substring match), then scores each remaining listing by keyword overlap — the description is tokenized into individual words and each word is checked against a concatenated string of title, description, category, style_tags, colors, and brand.
+Listings with a score of 0 are dropped.
+Survivors are sorted by score descending and the top 3 are returned.
+- **suggest_outfit:** Uses a Groq client (`llama-3.3-70b-versatile`) initialized from `GROQ_API_KEY`.
+Formats `new_item` details (title, category, style_tags, colors, condition, price, platform) into a prompt string.
+Branches on wardrobe state: if `wardrobe['items']` is empty, sends a general styling prompt asking for pair suggestions and vibe advice; if the wardrobe has items, formats each as a bullet (name, category, colors, style_tags, optional notes) and asks the LLM for specific named-piece outfit combinations.
+Returns the stripped LLM response, or a descriptive error string if the response is empty.
+- **create_fit_card:** Guards against an empty or whitespace-only `outfit` string and returns a descriptive error message without calling the LLM.
+Otherwise builds a prompt with the item's title, price, and platform alongside the outfit description, instructing the LLM to produce a 1–2 sentence casual OOTD caption with no hashtags or emojis.
+Calls the LLM at `temperature=1.0` for caption variety.
+Returns the stripped response, or a fallback error string if the LLM returns nothing.

 **Milestone 4 — Planning loop and state management:**
+- **Query parsing (`_parse_query`):** Implemented with regex in `agent.py`.
+Size is extracted first by an explicit `"size XYZ"` pattern, then by matching bare size tokens (XXS, XS, S/M, M/L, XL/XXL, XXL, XL, SM, ML, S, M, L) with a negative lookbehind on apostrophes to avoid matching contractions. `max_price` is extracted by worded phrases (`under/max/less than/up to/below $X`) then by a bare `$X` pattern.
+The description is taken from the first sentence only (split on `.!?`) so wardrobe context in a longer query does not pollute keyword search; size tokens and price tokens are then stripped and whitespace collapsed.
+- **Session initialization (`_new_session`):** Returns a dict with eight keys: `query`, `parsed`, `search_results`, `selected_item`, `wardrobe`, `outfit_suggestion`, `fit_card`, and `error`.
+All output fields start as `None`/`[]`; `error` being non-`None` signals early termination.
+- **Planning loop (`run_agent`):** Two-level fallback search — first call uses all parsed constraints; if empty, retries without `size`; if still empty, retries without `max_price` as well.
+After a successful search the top result is validated for required fields (`id`, `title`, `price`) before being stored. `suggest_outfit` and `create_fit_card` outputs are each guarded: an empty/whitespace response sets `session["error"]` and exits early.
+The completed session dict is always the return value.
+- **Gradio interface (`app.py`):** `handle_query()` guards against a blank query string, selects the wardrobe dict based on the radio choice (`"Example wardrobe"` → `get_example_wardrobe()`, otherwise `get_empty_wardrobe()`), then calls `run_agent()`.
+On error it surfaces `session["error"]` in the first output panel and returns empty strings for the other two.
+On success it formats `session["selected_item"]` into a multi-line label string (title, price, platform, size, condition, colors, style tags, brand, description) and returns it alongside `session["outfit_suggestion"]` and `session["fit_card"]`.
+The UI wires `handle_query` to both the submit button click and the Enter key on the query textbox.

 ---